How do you set up backup and recovery for ESP Workload Automation files?

-In the above example, note that the DD JOURNAL point to the datasets that contains SMF records.
+In the above example, the DD JOURNAL points to the datasets that contains SMF records.
 The SMF records in the file must be for the time period between the backup and the restore(all the updates).

 Perform the above for each file that was backed up.
 For the remaining files, they need to be restored from pack backups(DFDSS) or reformatted.
 This is all dependent on the file.